 The life under the tunnel:

 Today the tunnel continues to be preserved.
-It becomes site attracting local and foreign tourists.
+It becomes a site attracting local and foreign tourists.

-Coming to the tunnel, you can enjoy following things:
+Coming to the tunnel, you can enjoy the following things:

 – visiting Ben Duoc Temple where soldiers are worshiped.

 – going into the tunnel to understand clearly the life of the army and people here in war years.

 – trying firing a gun with true bullets.

 – having dishes containing favor of Southeast Vietnam such as sour soup “la vang”, in-large bowl-braised fish, paper cake with young fish, pancake, a seven-dish-cooked young cow.

 You can book Cu Chi Tunnels Tours here: